 Before treatment you will discuss and sign a consent form with your clinical oncologist or therapeutic radiographer.
 They will tell you what to expect, and you can ask questions and discuss any concerns you have about side effects.

-You can click here to see different tumour site consent forms for radiotherapy.
-These consent forms are packed with useful information about early and late side effects.
+You can read different radiotherapy consent forms (HERE) based on the specific area being treated.
+These consent forms are packed with useful information about early and late side effects.(1)

 When you consent to treatment, you are saying you understand that you have a chance of getting early and late side effects.
 Your team will use words like Expected, Common, Less Common and Rare.